gberger/COMP590/A1/README.md

 | 2        | ![](img/2/original.jpg) | ![](img/2/naive.jpg) | ![](img/2/result.jpg) |
 | 3        | ![](img/3/original.jpg) | ![](img/3/naive.jpg) | ![](img/3/result.jpg) |
 | 4        | ![](img/4/original.jpg) | ![](img/4/naive.jpg) | ![](img/4/result.jpg) |

+## Code

+The code is in the `src` folder.

+* `main.m` contains the constants that you should modify if you want to use another image.
+By default, it looks for folders in the `img` folder, so if you want to use a new image, you should place it in a folder there.

+* `crop_center` takes an image and a percentage and crops out the border.
+Giving it a 100x100 image and a 0.1 ratio will make it output a 80x80 image.

+* `ssd.m` is an implementation of SSD.
+Uses `crop_center` to disregard borders.

+* `im_align` takes two images and outputs a shifted version of the second image so that the SSD between them is minimal.
+This does most of the work.